jschuel/MIGDAL_simulator/docs/source/Simulating Primary Tracks.md

 #save
 combined.to_feather("combined_output.feather") #chage to whatever name you want
 ```

-### Script 3: run_and_process_degrad.py (**not recommended**)

-This script creates primary tracks and performs the entire MIGDAL detector simulation for these tracks in a single swoop.
-While this can be useful, I prefer the modular approach of producing primary tracks and then feeding those into the MIGDAL simulation script.
-If you do run this script, read the description of `configuration.yaml` parameters in the [MIGDAL Detector Simulation](https://migdal-simulator.readthedocs.io/en/latest/MIGDAL%20Detector%20Simulation.html) section of these documents to understand the relevant parameters to tweak.

 ## Simulating NRs with SRIM
 **Note:** RCTRIM is required to generate primary NR track output files
 Here we will walk through the steps of simulating NRs using SRIM/TRIM.
 The examples we use are relevant for generating simulation for the MIGDAL experiment which produces nuclear recoils from DD-generator neutrons.
 Assuming a monoenergetic source of ~2.5 MeV neutrons, the peak Fluorine and Carbon recoil energies from elastic scattering are around 468 keV and 699 keV, respectively.